2. Scheduling

 Alerts and notifications

-The Alerts and Notification tab allows setting the condition when a Schedule is marked as failing.
-You can also set up email notifications for the failures here and set up monitoring in the Operations Dashboard.
+The Alerts and Notification tab enables you to define the conditions under which a schedule is marked as failing.
+You can also set up email notifications for failures here and set up monitoring in the Operations Dashboard.
 See Alerts and notifications for more details.